davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Example: Picking a Random User

+TODO I think this is going to fall apart as soon as I try to change this to consensus, because we want to do one-shot consensus initially, and

+---

 Llet's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
 How do write code to pick a user once, and only once each day?

 In normal code, this is pretty easy to do: just write code that picks a user: